Chronic Stress = Inflammation in the Body

 An immune-boosting diet eliminates foods low in antioxidants that cause inflammation.
 These inflammatory foods include grain-fed meats, vegetable oils, and most processed foods.

 “When you expose monounsaturated or polyunsaturated fatty acids [in vegetable oils] to high temperatures, they become oxidized, or damaged,” says Mark Hyman, MD, in Food: What the Heck Should I Eat?. “ When that happens, the fat can turn rancid and harmful.”

 Inflammatory omega-6 fatty acids in vegetable oils and grain-fed meat also crowd out the anti-inflammatory omega-3 fatty acids.
 We eat 20 times or more of these inflammatory fatty acids compared to anti-inflammatory omega 3s.

 Antioxidant-rich and anti-inflammatory foods often overlap.
 Here are some of the best foods high in antioxidants:

 - Wild-caught fish: Among your best, most environmentally friendly choices include wild Alaskan salmon, wild-caught Atlantic mackerel, and sardines packed in olive oil.
-These fish provide excellent amounts of the anti-inflammatory omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) to reduce inflammation.
+These fish provide excellent amounts of anti-inflammatory omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) to reduce inflammation.
 Astaxanthin, a carotenoid that gives salmon and other fish their pinkish hue, also provides free-radical scavenging and antioxidant benefits.
 Check out the Environmental Working Group’s seafood buying guide.